 Are unread emails really the best use of your marketing budget?

-It’s Monday morning, and after the usual weekend rush we settle down to address the little problem of the hundreds of daily emails we have received.
+It’s Monday morning, and after the usual weekend rush we settle down to address the little problem of the vast amount of daily emails we have received.
 As is often the problem with our personal accounts, we are more than willing to sign up to everything and anything we can, just for that initial discount or bonus.
-What is particularly striking to someone who works primarily in the marketing sector, is that I still haven’t unsubscribed from companies I shopped at years ago.
-I sat wondering why, before realising I hadn’t opened an email from the company in question for over five years.
-Which raised the question are they benefitting from being just another number in my inbox, or has email marketing become somewhat defunct.
+We then spend the following months and years deleting the emails we don’t want to read and never unsubscribe.

 What actually differentiates online marketing from offline marketing when it comes to the high volume approach?

-So here’s a suggestion on a personal level, head into the treasure trove which is your unopened emails and select a few from companies you haven’t used in a while.
-Check out what they have to offer and if it’s a pair of trainers a much younger version of yourself might have worn to a school party, then unsubscribe!
-It will help shave the top off your unwanted emails and also help the businesses in question get back to streamlining and selling those trainers.
+A suggestion from us to end on.
+Head into the treasure trove that is your unopened emails and select a few from companies you haven’t used in a while.
+Check out what they have to offer and if it’s not for you, unsubscribe!
+It will help shave the top off your unwanted emails and also help the businesses in question get back to streamlining and selling to customers.